IanAWatson/Molecular_Property_Profile/README.md

 ### color
-Using a tool like this over many years showed the value of using consistent colors for different collections - so that whenever people see a graph they know that the green curve is Chembl.
+Using a tool like this over many years showed the value of using consistent colors for different collections - so that whenever people see a graph they know that the green curve is Chembl, red is the color for...
 Select colors that seem meaningful and stick to them.

 ### sep
 This is passed to pd.read_csv.
 The default is space.
 Expect trouble if you